nickczh/nickchua/_posts/2023-12-22-Penetration-Testing-Methodology.md

     teaser: https://sites.breakingmedia.com/uploads/sites/3/2022/05/220524_cybersecurity_north_america_GettyImages-1213223956-scaled-1024x576.jpg
 ---

+## Introduction
-In this post I am going to discuss some of the penetration testing process that I use while tackling Boot2Root machines.
+In this post I am going to share some of my penetration testing process that I use both when I am performing general pentest or tackling Boot2Root machines.

+The [OWASP website](https://owasp.org/www-project-web-security-testing-guide/latest/3-The_OWASP_Testing_Framework/1-Penetration_Testing_Methodologies#penetration-testing-execution-standard) greatly summarises the penetration testing methodologies in terms of the standards and guides available.

+We will be looking at the Penetration Testing Execution Standard (PTES) which defines pentest as 7 phases.
+Specifically, they are:
+1. Pre-engagement Interactions
+2. Intelligence Gathering
+3. Threat Modeling
+4. Vulnerability Analysis
+5. Exploitation
+6. Post Exploitation
+7. Reporting

+## Pre-engagement Interactions
+Pre-engagement interaction gives you an overview of what you will be dealing with.
+It could be the type of penetration test to be conducted, such as:
+1. Black-box testing
+2. Grey-box testing
+3. White-box testing

+You should know who is your target in this phase.

+In this post, PwnTillDawn's machine ([10.150.150.18](https://online.pwntilldawn.com/Account/Login?ReturnUrl=%2f)) will be our target.

-## Reconnaissance/ Information Gathering
+## Reconnaissance/ Intelligence Gathering

 Reconnaissance is perhaps the most crucial step during penetration testing.
 Knowing our target's infrastructure, services as well as technologies used gives us a much clearer understanding of our target and our attack landscape.